BorgwardtLab/significant-subgraph-mining/README.md

 * Resulting significant subgraphs are written to the file `<output_file>`.
 The output file has the same format as the input file except for two lines: the support (start from "\#") and the *p*-value (start from "p") of the graph.
 For example:

   ```
-  # 29         // support of this subgraph
+  # s 29         // support of this subgraph
-  p 1.5841e-07 // p-value of this subgraph
+  # p 1.5841e-07 // p-value of this subgraph
   t 1
   v 0 0
   v 1 9